 Sports Premium 2018-2019

-In 2019, 20 out of 28 (71%) Year 6 pupils left the school meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, using a range of strokes effectively and perform safe self-rescue in different water based situations.
+In 2022, 56% of Year 6 pupils left the school meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, 43% of Year 6 left school using a range of strokes effectively and 48% of Year 6 were able to perform safe self-rescue in different water based situations.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.